How to Avoid a Jail Sentence

-Well-known, seasoned lawyers know how to get their clients started early on, taking steps to reduce the chance of a jail or prison sentence.
+Well-known, seasoned lawyers know how to get their clients started early, taking steps to reduce the chance of jail or prison sentences.
 Even if the initial strategy is to fight a case tooth-and-nail, successful attorneys will not leave any stone unturned.

 “If I hire a lawyer who is a ‘fighter,’ does that make it less likely I will go to jail?”

-A great criminal defense lawyer is like a great golfer; he has multiple “clubs” in his bag to succeed for the client regardless of the situation.
+A great criminal defense lawyer is like a great golfer; they have multiple “clubs” in their bag to succeed for the client regardless of the situation.
 There are some cases where the lawyer must fight the facts, and, in other cases, challenging the law is the best strategy.
-In most cases, a lawyer who will fearlessly fight in multiple ways gives the client the best chance of staying out of jail.
+In most cases, a lawyer who fearlessly fights in multiple ways gives the client the best chance of staying out of jail.
 A lawyer does not need to be aggressive, combative, and rude.
 Depending on any unique situation, a great attorney can be an effective fighter, a polished and skillful negotiator, a strategic tactician, or a keen observer, as needed in any given situation.

 “If I’m innocent, I do not have to worry about jail time, right?”